ILoveFleetway/ILoveFleetway/README.md

   -
          **"Foolish little creatures, thinking they can challenge me!"**

  **"It’s not about saving anyone.
 It’s about causing as much damage as possible!"**

        **"I’ll be the end of everything... and I won’t even break a sweat."**

                   "You can try to stop me, but it will only make your suffering last longer!"**

     Why should I stop?
 It’s too much fun watching everything burn!"**

              Look at you—so weak, so pathetic.
 You couldn't even stop me if you tried!"**

   "You think you can control me?
 I’m chaos incarnate—I bow to no one!"**

                    *"I don’t need friends.
 I don’t need allies.
 All I need is destruction!"**

 "You’re nothing but a bug to me, Boyfriend.
 Time to crush you!"**

-                                                                **"You think you can challenge ME?
-You’re already too late

     "You’re too weak to even understand what true power is, Sonic!"**

-                                                     **"Sonic, you're just a mere shadow of the power I possess!
-A joke!"**

                  **"You wanted to be the hero, but look at you now—pathetic!"**

 **"You can’t save anyone, Sonic.
 You can barely save yourself!"**

    I’m the one who controls chaos now, not you.
 You’re just a pawn in my game!"**

       **"Your speed means nothing when compared to the raw power I hold.
 I will destroy everything you care about!"**
              **"Face it, Sonic—you're just too slow to stop me.
 And I'm enjoying every second of it!"**
  **"You call yourself the hero?
 Heroes don’t destroy everything in their path.
 But I do!"**
   "Your attempts to stop me are laughable, Sonic.
 I *am* the ultimate power!"**
  "Look at you, Sonic.
 A mere reflection of the power that I’ve become.
 Weak.
 Helpless."**